-On March 29, 2023, the Company's Board of Directors authorized a share repurchase program to repurchase up to \$250,000 of the Company's Class A Common Stock.
-Under the authorization, shares of Class A Common Stock may be purchased from time to time in open market or private transactions, block trades or such other manner as the Company may determine (including through repayment by Sphere Entertainment of the DDTL Facility with shares of the Company's Class A Common Stock) in accordance with applicable insider trading and other securities laws and regulations.
+On March 29, 2023, the Company's Board of Directors authorized a share repurchase program to repurchase up to \$250,000 of the Company's Class A Common Stock (the "Stock Repurchase Program").
+Pursuant to the Stock Repurchase Program, shares of Class A Common Stock may be purchased from time to time in open market or private transactions, block trades or such other manner as the Company may determine in accordance with applicable insider trading and other securities laws and regulations.
 The timing and amount of purchases will depend on market conditions and other factors.
-The Company repurchased 840 shares of Common Stock for \$25,000 during Fiscal Year 2023.
-On August 9, 2023, Sphere Entertainment repaid the full principal amount of the DDTL Facility and accrued interest and commitment fees by delivering 1,923 shares of MSG Entertainment Class A common stock to the Company.
-Such shares have been accounted for as treasury shares and are no longer outstanding as of August 9, 2023.
+For Fiscal Year 2024, the Company repurchased 3,525 shares of Class A Common Stock for \$115,512.
+As of June 30, 2024, the Company had approximately \$110,000 remaining available for repurchases under the Stock Repurchase Program.